davidacreates/bookmarks/README.md

 * [boilrplate](http://www.boilrplate.com/) - a curated directory of boilerplates to help you start your projects!
 * [bulma](http://bulma.io/) - A modern CSS framework based on Flexbox
 * [can i use](http://caniuse.com/) - up-to-date browser support tables for support of front-end web technologies
-* [css reference](http://cssreference.io/) - A free visual guide to CSS
 * [get credit card numbers](http://www.getcreditcardnumbers.com/) - Valid Credit Card Numbers for Testing Purposes!
-* [get the simple guide](http://rogerdudler.github.io/git-guide/) - just a simple guide for getting started with git. no deep shit ;)
 * [embed responsively](http://embedresponsively.com/) - creates a responsive iframe for videos
-* [emmett cheatsheet](http://docs.emmet.io/cheat-sheet/) - the essential tool for web developers
 * [front-end checklist](https://frontendchecklist.io/) - an exhaustive list of all elements you need to have / to test before launching your site / HTML page to production.
-* [github cheatsheet](https://education.github.com/git-cheat-sheet-education.pdf) - the most important and commonly used Git commands for easy reference
 * [glitch](https://glitch.com/) - glitch is the friendly community where you'll build the app of your dreams
 * [hacker rank](https://www.hackerrank.com/) - Practice coding.
 Compete.
 Find jobs.
 * [html reference](http://htmlreference.io/) - a free guide to HTML